Current Accreditations

 The Presidium of the Polish Accreditation Committee

-Pursuant to provisions of clause 48a item 4 and clause 52 item 1, the act of 27 July 2005, Law on Higher Education (Journal of Laws of 2012, vol. 572 as amended), The Presidium of the Polish Accreditation Committee having reviewed a report produced by The Evaluation Team and University’s position as well as following a report produced by the Section of Medical, Health and Culture Sciences regarding the assessment of the Faculty of Medicine - the uniform master degree studies on the English Programme, The Pomeranian Medical University in Szczecin, hereby give a positive assessment.
+Pursuant to provisions of article 245 clause 1 item 2 and article 258 clause 1 item 3, the act of 20 July 2018, Law on Higher Education (Journal of Laws of 2024, vol. 1571 as amended), The Presidium of the Polish Accreditation Committee having reviewed a report produced by the Evaluation Team and University’s position as well as following a report produced by the Section of Medical, Health and Culture Sciences regarding the assessment of the Faculty of Medicine - the uniform master degree studies, the Pomeranian Medical University in Szczecin, hereby give a positive assessment.

 The Presidium of the Polish Accreditation Committee